What Should Be The Ideal Blog Post Length?

 b.
 Longer Content May Not be as Shareable

 Short-form information, such as infographics or videos, is typically easier to share on social media.
-This means that long-form blog entries may receive less exposure than shorter pieces of material and may not have the same viral potential.
+This means long-form blog entries may receive less exposure than shorter pieces of material and may not have the same viral potential.

 c.
 Mobile Readability Challenge